seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 NOTE: You should run the above command in the directory with the `docker-compose.yml`.

 Wait for a while.
 When you see `This is an idle script (infinite loop) to keep container running.`  in the output log, the database has been initialized successfully.
-Press keyboard `Control + C`  to return to the prompt.
+Press keyboard `CTRL + C` (Windows) or `Control + C` (Mac) to return to the prompt.

-### Starting the Docker Container
+### Starting the Docker Containers

-Start the SeaTable container again, this time in detached mode:
+Run docker-compose again, this time in detached mode:

 ```bash
 docker-compose up -d

 ```

-NOTE: You should run the above command in a directory with the `docker-compose.yml`.
+NOTE: You should run the above command in the directory with the `docker-compose.yml`.

-### Starting SeaTable Server
+### Starting SeaTable

-Now you start the SeaTable service and create the first admin user.
+Now you start SeaTable and create the first admin user.

 ```bash
 # Start SeaTable service